justUmen/ComfyUI-BjornulfNodes/README.md

 ![merge images](screenshots/merge_images_h.png)

-Here is on possible example for videos with node 60 and 61 :
+Here is one possible example for videos with node 60 and 61 :

 ![merge videos](screenshots/merge_videos.png)